 Cal-Am believes consolidation is appropriate because these service areas are all managed and operated by the same staff, are close together geographically, and have similar water sources (mostly water produced from wells).
 Cal-Am contends that consolidating all customers will provide further economies of scale, which will provide greater stability in rates as there will be more customers over whom to spread costs.
 Cal-Am also asserts that the proposed consolidation will increase operational efficiencies, decrease administrative costs, and avoid customer confusion.

-We find reasonable and approve Cal-Am’s unopposed request to consolidate the Ambler, Toro, Ralph Lane, and Garrapata systems for ratemaking and tariff purposes.
+We find reasonable and approve Cal-Am’s unopposed request to consolidate the Ambler, Toro, Ralph Lane, and Garrapata systems for ratemaking and tariff purposes, as well as Cal-Am’s proposed rate design for the consolidated Monterey Satellite Systems.
 These systems all have very low customer counts and we find that consolidation will result in greater stability in rates because there will be a larger number of customers over whom to spread costs.

 Southern Division